+A9.
+Understand the Role of Atmospheric Deposition as a Source to the Spokane River from global, regional, and local sources.

+Problem Statement: The Department of Ecology conducted a literature search identifying the potential for atmospheric deposition of PCB to the watershed.
+Environmental studies in the watershed have also shown correlations with snow, rainfall, stormwater, and seasonal relationships.
+These sources (global, regional, and local) are not well understood.
+A better understanding of the quantity and composition of atmospheric PCB deposition is needed.

+Partner Organizations:

+Department of Ecology

+Idaho Department of Environmental Quality

+Environmental Protection Agency

+Spokane Regional Clean Air Agency

+Academia

+Potential Funding Sources:

+Department of Ecology

+Environmental Protection Agency

+Partner Organization in-kind contributions

+Academia

+Related Activities: A8, A10

 A1.
 Identify List of “Inadvertently Produced” PCBs

 Comment: The over-arching issue with Items A.1. through A.4 is TSCA reform to eliminate these new sources of allowable PCBs from entering our environment.
 My suggestion is for a primary item relative to simply TSCA reform and efforts to eliminate these allowable sources.
 These other items (List ID, caulks, Consumer Products List) are a subset of this greater issue - solving the source should be the primary focus, not dealing with the consequences of continued status quo.